tanyelai/neuroscience/README.md

 I am also peer counselor at computer eng. department at my university, so I started to provide information to 1st year students.
 I hope it will be impactful in a positive way on their lives.

 I cannot take serious notes for neuroscience in current situation because my focus time is limited.
-I plan that I will recap everything with taking notes when I start my Master Degree on Biomedical Engineering.
+I plan that I will recap everything with taking notes when I start my Master's Degree on Biomedical Engineering.